AyxanAxn/CarInsuranceBot/README.md

 | `/cancel`       | Cancel the current registration/session.      |
 | `/retry`        | Retry the document upload or review step.     |
 | `/resendpolicy` | Resend the last issued policy document.       |

+> **Note:** The system prevents you from uploading the same passport twice—duplicate detection is enforced for your security and convenience.

 ### **Admin Commands**
 | Command           | Description                                                      |